learn-anything/alfred-workflows/contributing.md

 - Check your spelling and grammar.
 - You can also add other related websites and repositories in the end.

-You can also add other related websites and repositories in the `Related` section in the end.

 Thank you for your [suggestions](https://github.com/learn-anything/alfred-workflows/edit/master/readme.md)! 💜